 I realized the other day it’s been over a year since we got Leia.
 I can’t believe I forgot the anniversary!
 I thought I would recap what this year has been like so I can remember later when she’s older.
 This is one of those posts for my own benefit, no one else is probably going to care much about… so feel free to move on and come back whenever I have the next post up. :)

 Food: She’s not your typical dog (or human) who centers her day around food.
 We feed her one cup in the morning and one cup in the evening.
 Sometimes her breakfast is waiting for us when we go to fill her bowl in the evening, so we normally mix a little bit of wet food in to entice her to eat.
-She also loves raw hides and greenies, which we give her when she’s bothering us at small group.
+She also loves raw hides, greenies and the best cbd oil for dogs, which we give her when she’s bothering us at small group.
 She also loves peanut butter-filled kongs.

 Weight: Last time we took her to the doctor she was 52 pounds, much heavier than the 39 pounds when we first got her.
 Sometimes I think she’s overweight, but then I see her skip meals and run all the time and think she’s fine.
 MUCH healthier than when we got her.
 Here’s what she looked like when we first got her: